 These topics have been identified as having the same cognitive value across the indicated platforms and as such, students can attend a collective training session and receive credit accordingly.
-Specifically, these topics are: Physical and Mental Wellness: Building and Implementing a Plan for Improvement (law enforcement, detention, and telecommunicator), and 2021 Followership: Being an Influential Employee (detention and telecommunicator).
+Specifically, these topics are: Armed/Unarmed Security and Company Police: Understanding Their Roles and Authority (law enforcement and telecommunicator), The Signs Within: Suicide Prevention Education and Awareness (law enforcement, detention, and telecommunicator), Career Survival: Training and Standards Issues (law enforcement, detention, telecommunicator), Bloodborne Pathogens (law enforcement, detention and telecommunicator), and Situational Awareness/Subject Control (law enforcement and detention).